nocturn9x/giambio/README.md

 # giambio - Asynchronous Python made easy (and friendly)

-giambio is an event-driven concurrency library meant* to perform efficient and high-performant I/O multiplexing.
+Giambio is an event-driven concurrency library meant* to perform efficient and high-performant I/O multiplexing.
 This library implements what is known as a _stackless mode of execution_, or "green threads", though the latter term is misleading as **no multithreading is involved** (at least not by default).